 - Hood option available for additional cost

 This jacket is stuffed with 650 fill down.
 It also has QShield Down technology, which means its down fibers are treated with a permanent water repellent that aid in insulation when wet.
-The outer shell feature nylon fabric so the jacket is still light without being overly bulky while still keeping its thermal properties.
+The outer shell feature nylon fabric, so the jacket is still light without being overly bulky while still keeping its thermal properties.

 Great for winter hikes, this jacket has lots of mobility.
-It is durable and light, while still having ample insulation for cooler days.
+It is durable and light, while still having sufficient insulation for cooler days.
 There is a hand warmer pocket on each side, as well as a chest pocket.

-8. Marmot Fordham Jacket
+7. Marmot Fordham